 STCW: Beginning on or about 1 January 2014, mariners with current STCW endorsements will be issued a medical certificate.
 This process should be completed by 1 January 2015.
 The issuance of STCW endorsements subsequent to that date will include a medical certificate.
+Once issued a valid medical certificate must be carried certificate.
 Once issued, a valid medical certificate must be carried when serving under the authority of a MMC.
 All persons employed or engaged onboard vessels to which STCW applies must hold a valid medical certificate by 1 January 2017.

 National endorsement only: Once issued, a valid medical certificate must be carried when serving under the authority of a MMC.
-All mariners serving under their national endorsement should have a medical certificate no later than January 24, 2019.
-First Class Pilot (service): Once issued, a valid medical certificate must be carried when serving under the authority of their pilotage endorsement.
+All mariners serving under their national endorsement should have a medical certificate no later than under the authority of their pilotage endorsement.
 All mariners serving under the authority of a pilotage endorsement should have a medical certificate by July 24, 2015.